lammps/lammps/doc/src/Errors_messages.rst

    Incorrect number of words per line in the potential file.

-*Incorrect integer value in Bodies section of data file* See doc page for body style.
+*Incorrect integer value in Bodies section of data file* See page for body style.

 *Incorrect multiplicity arg for dihedral coefficients* Self-explanatory.
 Check the input script or data file.